doubleslashG/ma-simple-schema/README.md

 	}
 });
 ````
-Refer to SimpleSchema documentation for an in-depth overview of the various functionalities.
+Refer to [simple-schema](https://github.com/aldeed/meteor-simple-schema) documentation for an in-depth overview of the various functionalities.

-# Additional rules
+## Additional rules
 Here are the additional rules you can specify when using `maSimpleSchema`.
 Such rules are ignored by standard SimpleSchema objects (as long as this package is installed, otherwise an error is thrown).

-## maDependencies
+### maDependencies
 With this rule you can specify an array of keys whose value depends on the value of the current key.
 For example, given a 'country' schema:
 ````javascript
 CountrySchema = new maSimpleSchema({